roVer-HM/Simu5G/README_crownet.md

 ## Fingerprint tests
 * test script updated to fail if any subcommand fails (so gitlab displays the correct state of the pipeline)

+## INET Version
+* use the 'hm_master' branch of INET since we need to compile with CrowNet lateron